Veterinary Surgery in Arab

 Post-Surgery Care Instructions

 Secondly, after surgery is a critical time for your pet, as they need plenty of time to heal.
 Any surgery is going to be painful and depending on the procedure, it could take some time for your pet to fully heal.
 It is up to you to make sure they have a safe, secure, and quiet place in which to recover at home, free from distraction and any opportunity to injure themselves.
-With every pet surgery, we will send home care instructions for your pet’s recovery as well as needed pain medication.
-It is of paramount importance that you follow our instruction, administer the pain medications, and contact us immediately should anything be a cause for concern.
+With every pet's surgery, we will send home care instructions for your pet’s recovery as well as needed pain medication.
+It is of paramount importance that you follow our instruction, administer the pain medications, and call us immediately at (256) 586-3183 should anything be a cause for concern.

-Pet surgery is not a negative experience!
+Veterinary surgery is not a negative experience!
 With proper care from start to finish, your pet will make a full recovery and be better off than before.

 "The doctors and staff at AVH are phenomenal!
 They have shown the utmost care for my animals as well as my family.
 I couldn’t ask for my dogs and cats to be in any better care than they have provided for years.
 Highly, highly recommend!" - Chris H.